Skip to main content

 - Guests can be logged into computers at the Computer Help Desk and are expected to pick up and pay for their copies (B&W only) at the Circulation Desk.

-- Cover sheets are available.
+- Cover sheets are available for faxes next to the copier.

 - Faxes can be sent only within the United States.